 |

 Manufactured by Dignus Engineering of Orleans Road, Twickenham, Middlesex, the "DEC" screwcutting and gap-bed Dignus made a brief appearance in the early 1920s.
 Named after the Latin term for worthy, deserving and meritorious, in 1922 the company took a full-page advertisement in the 1922 Model Engineer Exhibition catalogue to list their Type A and Type B machines - both with a 3-inch centre height and with a choice of either 9 inches or 19 inches between centres.
-Two other versions were also available, the A.G. and B.G. fitted with slow-speed backgear in the form of epicyclic reduction gears within the larger of the headstock cone pulleys.
-Rather meanly, the headstock had only two speeds, though instead of what might have been an inadequate round-rope drive good sized flat pulleys were fitted allowing far heavier work to be attempted.
-Just a single swivelling slide rest was fitted, mounted on a bar fitted into a socket on the front of the saddle and locked by a bolt at the front.
-The carriage was driven by a leadscrew that ran down the centre of the flat-topped, 90-degree edged bed - but what arrangements were made for a dog-clutch is not known; it seems that one may not have been fitted making screwcutting an awkward procedure.
-It is though that few examples of any type can have been sold - competition was stiff - and today examples are rare with only one coming to light during 2014.
+Two other versions were also listed, the A.G. and B.G. these being fitted with a slow-speed backgear in the form of epicyclic reduction gears within the larger of the headstock cone pulleys.
+Rather meanly, the headstock had only two speeds, though instead of what might have been an inadequate round-rope drive, good-sized flat pulleys were fitted allowing far heavier work to be undertaken.
+Just a single swivelling slide rest was fitted, mounted on a bar fitted into a socket on the front of the saddle and locked by a bolt at the front - the arrangement also allowing the to be adjusted vertically to set the tool height.
+The carriage was driven by a leadscrew that ran beneath the centre of the flat-topped, 90-degree edged bed and passed though a solid nut.
+What arrangements were made for a dog-clutch to disengage the drive is not known; it seems that one may not have been fitted so making screwcutting an awkward procedure.
+It is thought that few examples of any type can have been sold - competition was stiff - and today only two examples are known, one coming to light during 2014 and another in 2024..

 |